 3. In Preferences, under the Grade tab, make sure your Colorfront Engine Colorspace is set to CFLog.

-4. Finally, make sure Maximum Brightness in the QC tab of the Preferences is set for the nit level of your workflow.
+4. Finally, make sure Maximum Brightness in the QC tab of the Preferences is set for your workflow's nit level.
 Most HDR deliverable specs are designed for 1000 nit masters.

-5. These settings will make sure you are working in an HDR compatible color pipeline.
+5. These settings will make sure you are working in an HDR-compatible color pipeline.
 Next, we’ll set up the deliverables for HDR dailies.
-Express lets you generate several different outputs simultaneously, and we can use this to make SDR edit dailies and HDR viewing dailies at the same time.
+Express lets you generate several different outputs simultaneously, and we can use this to make SDR edit dailies and HDR viewing dailies simultaneously.

 6. Alternatively, you can set up Express to generate HDR edit dailies and HDR viewing dailies as well, using a ProRes flavor as the Editor setting.

-Filmlight’s color management in its Daylight software is extremely powerful and it allows us to make HDR dailies simply.
-All we need to do is make sure our Mastering Colour Space is set to HDR and that our deliverables are set to use that color space as well.
+Filmlight’s color management in its Daylight software is extremely powerful, and it allows us to make HDR dailies.
+All we need to do is make sure our Mastering Colour Space is set to HDR and that our deliverables are set to use that color space.

-1. Under the Format & Colour tab in Scene Settings, you’ll need to make sure your material is being interpreted correctly by using a “scene-referred” workflow.
-In a “scene-referred” workflow, your Working Colour Space should match the native color space and gamma of the material.
-In this case we're using ARRI Alexa footage, so we'll be setting it to LogC/Wide Gamut.
+1. Under the Format & Colour tab in Scene Settings, you’ll need to make sure your material is being interpreted correctly using a “scene-referred” workflow.
+In a “scene-referred” workflow, your Working Colour Space should match the native color space and gamma.
+In this case, we're using ARRI Alexa footage, so we'll be setting it to LogC/Wide Gamut.
 Next, your Mastering Colour Space should be ST 2084 PQ / Rec.2020 / 1000 nits.

 2. You can see what Daylight is doing with the color transformations by looking at the Colour Space Journey window.

-3. Finally, under the Render window, we’ll set up an H264 output with a Rec.2020 color space.
+3. Finally, we’ll set up an H264 output with a Rec.2020 color space under the Render window.
 Under Render Colour Space, select the same color space as the mastering color space (ST 2084 PQ / Rec.2020 / 1000 nits).
 Next, under Colour Space Tagging, change the setting from Legacy to Automatic.
-You will want to make sure Daylight tags the file with Rec.2020 Primaries, a ST-2084-PQ EOTF, and Rec.2020 non-const Matrix.
+You will want to make sure Daylight tags the file with Rec.2020 Primaries, an ST-2084-PQ EOTF, and Rec.2020 non-const Matrix.
 These will tell Frame.io that the file should be treated as HDR.
 The same color space settings can be used for HDR ProRes files, as well.